 Hip & Joint Supplements

-Hip and joint supplements are widely recommended for dogs with hip dysplasia and include glucosamine chondroitin and MSM (methylsulfonylmethane), as well as fish oils.
+Hip and joint supplements are widely recommended for dogs with hip dysplasia and include glucosamine, chondroitin, and MSM (methylsulfonylmethane), as well as fish oils.
 Here are some of our favorite hip and joint supplements:

 Cosequin DS is another go-to supplement for those who prefer not to use Dasuquin or who cannot afford the higher prices of Dasuquin.
-The dosage of Dasuquin is based on a dog’s weight.
+The dosage of Cosequin is based on a dog’s weight.
 Dosage varies from half a tablet to two tablets daily.

 Glyco-Flex III is a supplement designed not only to support the joint of the leg but also the connective tissue around the joint as well.
 Vets highly recommend Glyco-Flex as a post-surgery nutritional support method to help the joints to recover.
 Dosage varies based on the dog’s size.